HydroDrought/hydrodroughtBook/README.md

 For any description of this methodology, please use the following citation (s):

 * The book citation: Tallaksen, L.M., Van Lanen, H.A.J.
 (Eds.), 2023.
 Hydrological Drought.
 Processes and Estimation Methods for Streamflow and Groundwater.
-Elsevier Publisher, ISBN 978-0-12-819082-1, doi: xxxxx???.
-[The book citation chapter](https://github.com/jstagge/reproduc_hyd/blob/master/assets/stagge_et_al_reproducibility_preprint.pdf)
+Elsevier Publisher, ISBN 978-0-12-819082-1, doi: xxxxx???. [link to Textbook](https://github.com/jstagge/reproduc_hyd/blob/master/assets/stagge_et_al_reproducibility_preprint.pdf)

 * The github citation (2018)  doi: 10.5281/zenodo.1467417